biomassives/sextosol-blog-theme/docs/_posts/art-quotes.md

 31\.
 “Art lifts the veil of the unconscious allowing one to see into their higher self” _Mary Holtz_

 32\.
-“Art is natures anti-depressant” _Mary Holtz_
+“Art, is natures anti-depressant” _Mary Holtz_